Y0Coss/docs-fork/pages/web_cloud/web_hosting/faq-web_hosting/guide.en-gb.md

 In order for your website to be accessible with a URL in “HTTPS” (e.g.: `https://domain.tld`), you will need two prerequisites:

-- You must have an active SSL certificate for your domain name (or installed on your Web Hosting plan)
+- You must have an active SSL certificate for your domain name (or installed on your Web Hosting plan).
 - In your website’s source code, it must force URLs to be rewritten to HTTPS.

 OVHcloud offers [several SSL certificates](/links/web/hosting-options) on web hosting plans.